Cybergate9/SayGutenburg/README.md

 ['Say'](https://ss64.com/osx/say.html) command line tool on OSX can speak relatively sanely, although work will be required to better implement 'pauses' at full stops and paragraph breaks.
 Should be doable using voice commands as referenced in Apple docs.

+# TTS by Mozilla

+Will probably need to [look into this](https://github.com/mozilla/TTS), Mozzila Text-to-Speech (TTS), even if we only used already created models.

 # Initial Test Code